-- 1) "Curriculum" is taken to mean organised learning opportunities within the College including: - 1. timetabled classes - 2. the activities programme - 3. other events, such as Study Visits and International Days - 2) The curriculum is supported by: - 1. the appointment of appropriately qualified teachers - 2. continuing professional development opportunities for those teachers - 3. the provision of suitable learning resources in the Library and elsewhere - 4. provision of teaching resources such as data projectors and laptops for teachers - 5. monitoring of student learning using a range of assessment strategies involving subject teachers and Personal Tutors - 3) The College provides Programmes of Study appropriate to the needs of different students.
-Currently, these are within the: - 1.
-International Baccalaureate Diploma Programme - 2.
-Pre-IB - 4) Each Programme of Study will: - 1. be of high quality - 2. be broad, balanced and relevant - 3. allow differentiation - 4. ensure continuity and progression - 5. incorporate the ideals inherent in the College's mission - 6. contribute to intellectual, physical and personal development - 5) Students enrolled on the International Baccalaureate Diploma Programme will:
+- 1) "Curriculum" is taken to mean organised learning opportunities within the College including: - 1. timetabled classes - 2. the activities programme - 3. other events, such as Study Visits and International Days - 2) The curriculum is supported by: - 1. the appointment of appropriately qualified teachers - 2. continuing professional development opportunities for those teachers - 3. the provision of suitable learning resources in the Library and elsewhere - 4. provision of teaching resources such as data projectors and laptops for teachers - 5. seamless provision of on-line teaching and learning using MS TEAMS where necessary - 6. monitoring of student learning using a range of assessment strategies involving subject teachers and Personal Tutors - 7. an enrichment programme of visiting speakers, including the St Clare's seminar series - 8. the embedding of student self-assessment and reflection into the progress tracking and termly reporting cycles

+3) The College provides Programmes of Study appropriate to the needs of different students.
+Currently, these are within the:

+- 1. International Baccalaureate Diploma Programme

+- 2. Pre-IB

+- 4) Each Programme of Study will:

+- 1. be of high quality

+- 2. be broad, balanced and relevant

+- 3. allow differentiation

+- 4. ensure continuity and progression

+- 5. incorporate the ideals inherent in the College's mission

+- 6. contribute to intellectual, physical and personal development

+- 5) Students enrolled on the International Baccalaureate Diploma Programme will: